In this article, we profile the top 10 affordable online engineering programs. These are online bachelor’s degree

 Nuclear engineers: $120,380

-What are the admission requirements for an online engineering degree program?
+What are the admission requirements for engineering schools?

-Admission requirements for online engineering degree programs are generally the same across the board.
+Admission requirements for engineering degree programs are generally the same across the board.
 Most undergraduate engineering programs require a high school diploma with a competitive GPA.
 SAT or ACT scores are also generally required for admission.
-However, top-ranked online schools and engineering programs may require additional admission criteria.
+However, top-ranked online schools and programs may require additional admission criteria.

 To make your application stand out against competition, a strong GPA is necessary.
-Some of the nation’s top engineering programs ask for a 3.50 GPA or better.
+Some of the nation’s top engineering schools ask for a 3.50 GPA or better.
 Other programs may have a minimum GPA requirement of 3.30.

-But beyond high school requirements and standard admission to a college or university, engineering programs may only admit students after they have completed at least one year of college coursework.
+But beyond high school requirements and standard admission to a college or university, engineering schools may only admit students after they have completed at least one year of college coursework.
 In fact, some engineering programs ask to evaluate two years of college coursework before offering admission.
 Coursework and grades will be evaluated.
 Students will be required to take foundational classes in math, science, and technology.
-However, some computer science courses may be required, especially for those pursing computer engineering or software engineering programs.
+However, some computer science courses may be required, especially for those pursing computer engineering or software engineering.

 Other admission requirements may include work history or research experience, letters of recommendation from a school counselor and teachers, and a well-written letter of intent or purpose (also known as the college essay).